AMNeumann/rmtoo-docker/README.md

 `~/.local/bin`.
 You can change this by setting the environment variable `PREFIX`.

+### From Docker container

+The docker container contains all the necessary files to use it, too.
+Just install them like so:

+docker run --rm --mount type=bind,src=${HOME}/.local/bin,dst=/tgt -e "PREFIX=/tgt" rmtoo:latest "/bootstrap/files/install.sh"

 ## Usage

 In addition to the Dockerfile, there are a couple of auxiliary scripts.